The Three Biggest Changes in the Latest 510k Guidance

 6. Has your predicate been involved in a design-related recall?

 7. Double-check the Indications for Use statement in your labeling.
-Regulations state that the determination of the same intended use must be made against the labeling, not against what you say in the submission.
+Regulations state that the same intended use must be determined against the labeling, not against what you say in the submission.
 Of course, what is in the submission should match the labeling.

 8. Have you included a copy of the labeling for the predicate device, e.g., the user manual?